plpk/plpk/README.md

 - 👋 Hi, I’m Pablo
-- 👀 I’m interested in Azure and Microsoft Security.
+- 👀 I’m interested in AI and technology in general.
-- 🌱 I’m currently working as a Microsoft Global Admin.
+- 🌱 I’m currently working as a program manager.
-- 💞️ I’m looking for new work opportunities.
 - 📫 How to reach me https://www.linkedin.com/in/plpk/ or pablo.pantoja@gmail.com